 - Keepabl owns all intellectual property (IP) in the product and Spark Solutions is able to meet all contractual and compliance needs to keep Robert and Keepabl’s investors happy (he is a lawyer after all!).

-- The state-of-the-art techstack will continue to grow and scale with the business.
+- The state-of-the-art tech stack will continue to grow and scale with the business.

 - The Spark Solutions team helped Robert turn working prototypes and manual processes into a simple-to-use PraaS solution with automated processes and reporting that reduces the risk of making mistakes, makes team-working straightforward, and delivers on Robert’s promise and delivers real value to customers.

 - Customers across Europe are already using Keepabl’s PraaS to make GDPR compliance a breeze.
-More is to come from Keepabl and Spark Solutions in future, watch this space!
+More is to come from Keepabl and Spark Solutions in the future, watch this space!